oac-tree/oac-tree/doc/coreinstructions.rst

 WaitForVariable
 ^^^^^^^^^^^^^^^

-Instruction node that waits `timeout` seconds for a variable to be read.
+Instruction node that waits `timeout` seconds for a variable to be readable and non-empty.

 Attributes: